 1962/63 Selmer case for the Hofner Colorama

-Selmer offered substantial shaped cases throughout the 1960's.
+Throughout the 1950's, 60's, and 70's, Selmer offered substantial shaped cases as accessories not included in the base price of the guitar.
 These were made in several sizes to suit the various guitars in the Hofner and Gibson range.
 For instance, the same size of case was offered in the 1968 catalogue for both the Gibson 335 and for the Hofner Verithin.
 The Hofner Country and Western was offered the same case as for the Gibson Jumbos, although a soft case was also on offer for the Hofner.

 A Selmer Shaped Hard Case